sws-computersysteme/Buergerbuero_Beispiel_iframe/README.md

-If you want to filter the displayed Meeting Cards you can user serveral filter-parameters:
+If you want to filter the displayed Meeting Cards you can use serveral filter-parameters: